Q: Is there a map of the site?

 Q: What time can I arrive/leave?

-A: The earliest you can arrive is midday on Monday 27th August and the latest you can leave is 12PM on Monday 3rd September.
+A: The earliest you can arrive is midday on Monday 27th August and the latest you can leave is midday on Monday 3rd September.
 Do not arrive earlier as we will not be able to let you onto the site.
 You are very welcome to arrive and leave at any point in between these two dates or stay for all of it if you can!
 Traffic movement on site will be somewhat restricted except on arrival and departure days.
 If you arrive or leave on a different day and your car is in the carpark, the crew can probably lend you a large trolley.

 Q: When will I receive my tickets?